sunny-github69/SmartParkingSystem/README.md

       Set up the server by following the installation instructions provided with the Apache Tomcat package.

-   Next, open your Eclipse IDE
+   Next, open your Eclipse or Other IDE

           👉 navigate to "Import" -> "General" -> "Existing Project from Workspace".
           👉 Choose the root directory location of the VPMS folder.